solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 To perform deployments using Azure DevOps and GitHub Actions, reference the [Deployment via CI/CD][Continuous Integration / Continuous Delivery] article.

+![This image demonstrates an App Service deployment with CI/CD.]

 ## Containerizing layers with Docker